 Skip to content

-This is the API reference for code that works with the echoSMs anatomical datastore.
+This is the API reference for code that works with the echoSMs anatomical datastore and associated model shapes.

 plot_shape_categorised_voxels(s, title='')